[Root] / Extensibility / Best Practices Guide

 }

 This example performs the same tasks as the previous one (except that the condition is negated) but in a more compact way.
+This is the way assertion methods are usually written.
 It works because many of the methods of the AssertionChain class return this, making it possible to chain several calls in succession.

 Extension method